 Therefore, accommodating the author in his historical context—as the historical-grammatical method demands—means that scientism and hard concordism and accusations of errors about modern science are misplaced and ungenerous.

-Those two surveys, above, about narrow creationism scaring people away from church show that if we don’t drop our hard scientific interpretations and concordism of Gen. 1; if we don’t interpret it by the author’s stated purpose of keeping the Sabbath and sacred days and seasons (and possibly cosmic temple building and inaugurating); and if we don’t accommodate the inspired, infallible ancient author’s limited knowledge of modern science; then we will be responsible for scaring away honest and intelligent seekers from biblical, eternal, theological truths expressed in these incidental vehicles like the Sabbath lesson and creation.
+Those two surveys, above in the introduction, about narrow creationism scaring people away from church show that if we don’t drop our hard scientific interpretations and concordism of Gen. 1; if we don’t interpret it by the author’s stated purpose of keeping the Sabbath and sacred days and seasons (and possibly building and inaugurating the cosmic temple); and if we don’t accommodate the inspired, infallible ancient author’s limited knowledge of modern science; then we will be responsible for scaring away honest and intelligent seekers from biblical, eternal, theological truths expressed in these incidental vehicles like the Sabbath lesson and creation.
 And we will drive Christian thinkers away from church and hurt Christian colleges.

 Finally, Augustine (lived 354-430) said that the main mission of Bible interpretation is not to avoid errors or a mistake.
 It is not about correct interpretation primarily—though that is important in a secondary way.
 Rather, the main goal is charity or love.
 Augustine writes: